anujpanchal57/Website-Optimization/README.md

 To install the project on your machine, you can either clone the repository using git, or click the download zip button on the right and unzip the file.

-To view theoptimized webpage, double-click on index.html.
+To view theoptimized webpage, double-click on index.html or go to (https://anujpanchal57.github.io/Website-Optimization/).

 > I've optimized `index.html` page to achieve at least a 90 PageSpeed score.
 > I've optimized the JavaScript in `pizza.html` to achieve a frame rate of **60fps** when we scroll.